Ergodicity in the linked twist map with oppositely oriented shears: Proof of Theorem 1:

-We note that as a result we have the vertical segment $\li{RS}$, and that the point $S$ lies to the right of $D$ on the top edge of the square.
-By looking at the position of the segment $\li{BC}$ relative to the top edge, with arguments similar to those preceding \cref{eq:eq32,eq:eq36}, we ensure for strong enough shears that there is the vertical segment $\li{EF}\subset \Phi^{m_2}(\gamma^{u})(x)$ for some integer $m_2 >m_1$.
+We note that as a result we have the vertical segment $\li{RS}$, and that the point $S$ lies to the left of $D$ on the top edge of the square.
+By looking at the position of the segment $\li{BC}$ relative to the top edge, with arguments similar to those preceding \cref{eq:eq32,eq:eq36}, we ensure for strong enough twists that there is the vertical segment $\li{EF}\subset \Phi^{m_2}(\gamma^{u})(x)$ for some integer $m_2 >m_1$.

 With an analog of the argument preceding \cref{eq:eq32}, it is enough to require that:

 and thus with \cref{eq:eq53}, it is enough to require that

 Further, for an analog of the argument preceding \cref{eq:eq36}, we either have the vertical segment through the square in which case we are done, otherwise it is enough to have